11th days of my 16 days backpacking through New Zealand and Australia

 The Waterfront Renaissance

-In December 1986, following much public consultation, Wellington Harbour board and Wellington City Council signed up to a concept plan for development of wellington inner harbour.
-The following year an empowering Act was passed enabling the Lambton Harbour Development to proceed.
 Wellington Waterfront Ltd has worked steadily ever since to bring about the waterfront as we know it today.
 Over this period, what was once fast becoming an industrial wasteland has been transformed into a vital, vibrant and exciting place that now houses 66 separate business; four outstanding arts and cultural Institution, 152 apartments, and the finest restaurants, bars and cafes.
-The Waterfront has seen the refurbishment and re-use of heritage building, hosts on average more than 300 events per year and is visited by some 77% Wellitonians at least once a month and 41% weekly! |

 I kept walking and met some kids doing a kayaking.
 Some of them couldn't move forward or sometimes the went to wrong direction so the teacher helped them.
 While others people were eating and enjoying their life after work, The youngsters played the wire walk.
 I kept walking until i reached the railway station.
 I believed the city is worth to explore but i didn't have much time.